 WhiskyInvestDirect is a very innovative platform that allows to invest in Scotch whiskey in the process of maturation.
 I started investing in March and I made two contributions with which I invested in thirteen different whiskeys.
 So far I'm quite happy with it, with a 6.6% XIRR.

 Register with thisLINK and you will receive 1 liter of pure alcohol (1 LPA) and 2 pounds (GBP).

 Still really satisfied with Indexa.
-My portfolio is at the fifth level of risk (of 10) and so far it's been a great year.
+My portfolio is at the fifth level of risk (of 10) and 2019 has been a great year.